Lethal (Argentine band): History

 They released two hit albums, "Maza" and "Efecto Tequila".
 Their original guitarist, Charly Guillén, left the band in 1996 and died of HIV/AIDS on that same year.
 The band took a break and in 1999, released their fifth album, entitled "Lethal 5.0", which was not widely publicized, so the band announced their separation a year later.

 In 2007, the band reformed and later released their sixth studio material, titled "Inyección Lethal" with a new lineup in 2010.
-In 2015, they released their seventh album called "Hasta la muerte".
+In 2015, they released their seventh album called "Hasta la muerte"..
+In 2021, their guitarist, Lucas Bravo, featured as a guest on 1917's album 'Omnicrisis'.